Skip to content

 Overview

 This PR adds a configuration system to the Revu application, allowing users to define custom coding guidelines through a .revu.yml file.
-The implementation includes a configuration handler module with functions to read, merge, and format configuration data, along with comprehensive tests.
-The PR also updates the README to document the new functionality.
+The implementation includes a configuration handler module, tests, and documentation updates.
+The configuration system supports hierarchical structure, user overrides, and is designed to be extensible for future configuration options.

-The changes effectively solve the intended problem by providing a flexible way for users to customize coding guidelines that will be used during code reviews, with sensible defaults and proper error handling.
+The changes effectively solve the intended problem by providing a clean, well-structured way to define and manage coding guidelines that will be used during code reviews.

 Code Quality Review